Information Literacy Framework for Philadelphia University:

 bullet

 Cite and document information correctly, according to instructor-designated citation style.
-(Styles include, but are not limited to, APA, MLA, AMA, Chicago, Turabian)
+(Styles include, but are not limited to, APA, MLA, AMA, Chicago, Turabian, Vancouver)

 bullet